RotRot-pi/RotRot-pi/README.md

 - 👋 Hi, I’m @RotRot-pi
-- 👀 I’m interested in software development using Flutter
+- 👀 I’m interested in software development and Flutter
 - 🌱 I’m currently learning Dart & Flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...